 In the BODY of the same plain text email: The ipv4/ipv6 resource number on the first line

-You do not need to send anything else, but if you really want to you can add any additional information supporting the request below the resource number.
+You do not need to send anything else, if you are the resource operator.
+If you are not the resource operator, you can add additional information supporting the request below the resource number.

 How long will it take for my resource to be removed from any blacklist?